-But if you travel to Scotland, you’ll see numerous ancient castles overlooking lochs and cities that are just as good as any fictional picture.
+If you travel to Scotland, you’ll see numerous ancient castles overlooking lochs and cities that are just as good as any fictional picture.
 Turrets, moats, and a beautiful view of the surrounding landscape are what castle lovers’ dreams are made of!

 The interior is decked with portraits of the Fraser family and various pieces of antique furniture.

-In fact, its famed Grand Tower, which dramatically overlooks a vast Loch Ness, has made it one of the most visited Scottish castles and a top tourist attraction!
+In fact, its famed Grand Tower, which dramatically overlooks a vast Loch Ness, has made it one of the most visited castles in Scotland and made it a top tourist attraction!
 Though no one knows for certain when the edifice was built, the ruins of a medieval wall seem to date back between the 13th and 16th centuries.

 During the Scottish Independence, Urquhart played a pivotal role.

-There have been changes made to the castle over the years but it was not until the early 20th century that Eileen Donan started appearing in both small and big screens.
+There have been changes made to the castle over the years but it was not until the early 20th century that Eileen Donan started appearing on both small and big screens.

 One of the main reasons people visit Edinburgh is the crown jewels, available for public viewing on fixed schedules.

-Scotland is home to a number of popular castles but of these Scottish castles, Edinburgh and Stirling sit at the top for the historical, cultural and architectural significance.
+Scotland is home to a number of popular castles but of these Scottish castles, Edinburgh and Stirling sit at the top for their historical, cultural, and architectural significance.

 Stirling, on one hand, edges Edinburgh in terms of history.
 William Wallace, Scotland’s national hero, led the Scots to victory against the English in the Battle of Stirling Bridge.
 The castle serves to remind them of their triumph and confirms their identity.

-Many Scots were and still are inspired by Wallace’ heroic deed.
-Travelers interested in art, architecture and history will find both castles and their structures interesting and worth looking into.
+Many Scots were and still are inspired by Wallace’s heroic deed.
+Travelers interested in art, architecture, and history will find both castles and their structures interesting and worth looking into.

 Scottish castles are some of the most impressive works of architecture.
 But what makes them even more impressive is the rich history that surrounds them.